kalabox/kalabox/README.md

 This is currently setup for OSX and Boot2Docker, with the B2D host of: `1.3.3.7`.

-You can modify the docker host at the top of `appmanager.js`.
+You can modify the docker property of config.json.
 See the `dockerode` project for formats.

 ## Install